Cartilage and CollagenSkip to the navigation

 Taking collagen hydrolysate may help relieve pain associated with osteoarthritis of the hip and knee.

 In a double-blind study, collagen hydrolysate was compared with gelatin and egg protein as a treatment for osteoarthritis of the hip and/or knee.
-When subjects took 10 grams per day either of gelatin or collagen hydrolysate for two months, they reported significantly more pain relief than when they took a similar amount of egg protein.5 More research is needed to confirm the benefits of gelatin or collagen hydrolysate in osteoarthritis.
+When subjects took 10 grams per day either of gelatin or collagen hydrolysate for two months, they reported significantly more pain relief than when they took a similar amount of egg protein.
+More research is needed to confirm the benefits of gelatin or collagen hydrolysate in osteoarthritis.
+In a double-blind trial, individuals with osteoarthritis of the knee received 40 mg per day of a particular type of collagen known as undenatured type II collagen (derived from chickens) or placebo for six months.
+Compared with the placebo, undenatured type II collagen significantly improved pain, stiffness, and overall functioning.

 How It Works